CodingTea17/terraform-codebuild/README.md

 1) `terraform init`
 2) `terraform apply -var-file="terraform.tfvars"` (where "terraform.tfvars" is the arbitrary name of my vars file)
 3) Be amazed!

+# Future ToDo
+1) Template out more values (e.g. CodeBuild project name, IAM user, and ECR name)
+2) Setup up second stage for freshly built images, the CD!
+Eventually it will deploy the dockerimage to an EC2, which will also be defined as IAC.